Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Three Methods: M1, M2 and M3

 \section{Three Methods: M1, M2 and M3}

 In this paper, we wish to compare the real discrete spectra of $V_{BB}(x,N)$ obtained by four methods.
-The first one we denote by M0 which is represented by the formula (1) as proposed in [1].
-M1 is due to CWKB2 using MxTP.
+The first one we denote by M0 which is represented by the formula (1) as proposed in [1] using the complex turning points as shown by solid (real part) and dashed lines (imaginary part) in Fig. 3.
+M1 is due to CWKB but using the MxTP (see dots and triangles in Fig. 3) proposed above.
 Methods M2 and M3 are employing numerical integration of Schr{\"o}dinger equation with DBC (Dirichlet Boundary Condition) and the matrix diagonalization in harmonic oscillator basis, respectively.
 In the following, we discuss M1, M2 and M3.